jklewa/atv-desktop-remote/README.md

 2. `npm run build` builds MacOS, Windows, & Linux
 3. Packages are stored in `dist/`
 4. Pushing a new release tag (`v1.x.x`) also triggers a release with GitHub Actions
+5. To update the application's screenshot: `python generate_screenshot.py`

 ## Version Bump